RHsyseng/openshift-checks/README.md

 - `osc.json`
 - `osc.html`

-When loaded over a web server, the html file will pull the `json` file over AJAX and represent the results of the tests in a graphical way:
+When loaded over a web server, the HTML file will pull the `json` file over AJAX and represent the results of the tests in a graphical way:

 ![](webreport.png)